binaryphile/www.minimak.org/pages/download.md

 ===================
 </a>

-You can find a copy of PKL customized for MiniMak on [github](https://github.com/downloads/lilleyt/minimak/pkl.zip).
-This is a copy of the PKL project with the MiniMak layout added by us, not one of their own distributions.
+You can find a copy of PKL customized for Minimak on [github](https://github.com/downloads/lilleyt/minimak/pkl.zip).
+This is a copy of the PKL project with the Minimak layout added by us, not one of their own distributions.

 PKL is by FARKAS Máté and is distributed under GPL 3.

-PKL is the recommended tool while you're learning MiniMak.
+PKL is the recommended tool while you're learning Minimak.
 PKL shows you a keyboard image with the new layout, so you can consult it while you learn.
 It also supports switching layouts easily via menu, as well as suspending PKL entirely by hitting both *Alt* keys.

-PKL starts in full MiniMak mode (both hands).
-There is a system tray icon that can be right-clicked for a menu that includes the ability to select the left-hand-only half-MiniMak.
+PKL starts in full Minimak mode (both hands).
+There is a system tray icon that can be right-clicked for a menu that includes the ability to select the left-hand-only half-Minimak.

 The keyboard graphic that is shown by PKL can be moved to one of two predetermined positions by floating your mouse over it.
 It can also be